Operation Kabuki Christmas

 Elizabeth Golab, the inspiration behind Operation Kabuki Christmas, passed away on March 15, 2015 at the age of 16.
 After Elizabeth passed away, her Mom sent Rene a message asking that we not forget her daughter.
 Determined to keep her promise to never forget the little girl that inspired OKC and ATK, the annual Elizabeth Golab Memorial Award was established.

-We would also like to thank OKC's new volunteer Directors, Tim & Lauren Niermann, for their hard work and the countless hours they spent making Christmas possible for these families.
+We would also like to thank OKC's new volunteer Directors, Tim & Lauren Niermann, for their hard word and the countless hours they spent helping us make Christmas possible for these families.

-*ATK accepts donations for OKC year round (please note OKC on contribution.)
+*ATK accept (tax-deductible) donations for OKC year round (note OKC on contribution memo.)

 Program inquiries email: